 Invitation-only auctions between one publisher and a select few advertisers.
-Particular inventory packages containing publisher audience data and content may be incorporated into the deal.
+Therefore, particular inventory packages containing publisher audience data and content may be incorporated into the deal.

 Programmatic Direct (PG)

-A non-auction-based approach where volumes and pricing are agreed upfront with publishers.
+Non-auction-based approach.
+Volumes and pricing agreed on upfront with publishers.

-For more information on each buy type, including comparisons and individual strengths and limitations, download our Simple Guide to Programmatic Buy Types.
+For more information on each buy type, including comparisons, strengths and limitations, download our Guide to Programmatic Buy Types.